 I can’t wait to share this decadent, gluten-free crepe recipe with you today!
-Whether you want a vacation-like breakfast option, or a beautiful dessert to feature at your next dinner party, these are the perfect option.
+Whether you want a vacation-like brunch option, or a beautiful dessert to feature at your next dinner party, these are the perfect option.
 The naturally sweet, fresh berries pair so well with the homemade chocolate hazelnut spread.
 The quinoa crepes add just the right amount of substance while still delicate and crepe-y.

 Are Crepes Gluten Free?